MAIF/daikoku/storage-sql-migration.md

   columns, or move those callers to `find` + `map`.
 - **Indexes.** The ~60 JSONB expression indexes (`createIndexes`, `PostgresDataStore.scala`) stay valid — same storage.
 What the migration reveals they *don't* cover is collected below.

+## Phase 3 notes

+`usagePlanRepo` turned out to be the easy one of the three: eighteen of its twenty-one queries were `_id $in [...]`, which the generic `findByIdsNotDeleted` of phase 0 already covers.
+A plan does not name its api — the relation is carried the other way round, by `Api.possibleUsagePlans` — so `findByApi` is just that helper applied to the api's plan ids.
+Only `findByCustomName` needed a method of its own.

+It also exposed a test that could not fail. `ApiControllerTeamAdminSpec`, under the comment "test if plans are deleted", asserted `findNotDeleted(Json.obj("api" -> api.id)).isEmpty`. `UsagePlan` has no `api` field at all, so `content->>'api'` is NULL, the predicate is never true, and the query returned nothing whatever the state of the database.
+It now looks the plans up by id — which means it can now actually fail.

 ## Phase 2 notes